hodsong/25_3/model_card.md

 **Model Architecture:** Describe the model architecture you’ve used

-Baseline Notebook : The model selected in the baseline code is the Random Forest Regressor model.
+Baseline Notebook : The model selected in the baseline code is Random Forest Regressor.

-Optimised Notebooks :
+Optimised Notebook(s) :

 Further information is available in the respective notebooks.